Norman Braman: Early life and education

 Braman was born in 1932 in West Chester, Pennsylvania, and grew up in the Cobbs Creek section of Philadelphia, where his father owned a barbershop.
-Braman's parents were Jewish emigrants from Europe.
+Braman's parents were Jewish immigrants from Europe.
 His Romanian-born mother was a seamstress and his Polish father a barber.
 Braman was a water boy in his teenage years at the Eagles training camp, which was then in Hershey, Pennsylvania.
 During the season, he would sneak into Shibe Park to watch the team play.
 Braman attended West Philadelphia High School and graduated from Temple University in 1955 with a degree in business administration.

 Career

 Braman began his career as a market research analyst for Seagram's Distributors in 1955.
 A few years later he took an executive position at Bargaintown U.S.A., a company owned by his father-in-law, in Lebanon, Pennsylvania.
 The business eventually became Keystone Discount Stores, a chain of self-service variety stores in the Philadelphia area.
 In the mid-1960s he spearheaded a merger between Keystone and Philadelphia Laboratories to create Philadelphia Pharmaceuticals and Cosmetics.
 Braman was appointed president and CEO of the new company.
 Acquisitions under his tenure at PP&C included Vitamix Pharmaceuticals, F.A.
 Martin and Company, and U.S. Cocoa Corporation.
 Braman stepped down from his position at Philadelphia Pharmaceuticals and Cosmetics in 1969 to pursue other interests.

 Braman got his start in the automobile business in 1972 when he acquired controlling interest of Sharpe-Taylor Cadillac in Tampa, Florida.
-During these early years, Braman was mentored by well known car dealer and fellow Philadelphia native Victor Potamkin.
+During these early years, Braman was mentored by well-known car dealer and fellow Philadelphia native Victor Potamkin.
 In 1975, Braman bought the former Nolan Brown Cadillac in Miami, Florida.
 The following year, Braman took on his first import brands with the purchase of BMW and Rolls-Royce dealership C.R.
 Berry Motors and moved both franchises next to his Miami Cadillac dealership.
 By 1980, Braman had Cadillac, BMW, Rolls-Royce, Fiat, Lancia, and Toyota dealerships along the 2000 block of Biscayne Boulevard in Miami.

 While continuing to expand his dealership holdings in the South Florida area, Braman also added dealerships in Colorado.
 Today, Braman serves as chairman of Braman Management, an umbrella company for his automotive businesses that include dealerships in Florida and Colorado selling Acura, Audi, Bentley, BMW, Bugatti, Cadillac, Genesis, Honda, Hyundai, Kia, Mercedes-Benz, MINI, Porsche and Rolls-Royce.

 In addition to his retail automotive businesses, Braman had majority ownership of Austin Rover Cars of North America (ARCONA), the distributorship for Sterling automobiles imported to the United States starting in 1987.
 The company's name was changed to Sterling Motor Cars in 1989 and closed in 1991 after sales of the Rover 800-based Sterling 825/827 models failed to meet expectations.

 According to Forbes in July 2022, Braman has a net worth of US$2.6 billion.